Chann Mahi

-Chan Mahi is a Pakistani Punjabi film released on 2 November 1956.
-The film was directed by Anwar Kamal Pasha and it became a popular musical film in 1956 with many super-hit film songs.
+Chan Mahi is a Pakistani Punjabi-language film released on 2 November 1956.
+The film, directed by Anwar Kamal Pasha, became a popular musical film with many super-hit film songs.

 Producer and director Anwar Kamal Pasha introduced actress Bahar Begum in this film who later became a well-known film actress both in Punjabi and Urdu language films.
-She stayed very active in the 1950s to 1980s period in the Pakistan film industry.
+She stayed very active from the 1950s to the 1980s in Pakistani film industry.